Thermal and Proximity Sensing in Humanoid Robot Hand

 About Me.

-I have over one and half decade of experience in the software industry, including nearly a decade at a leading California-based computer networking company famously associated with the San Francisco Bridge (a hint, if you're curious about the company).
-Additionally, I have worked as a consulting software architect and manager for more than five years, serving clients across Europe and the UK.
-I have collaborated with and managed teams of engineers from diverse ethnic backgrounds, including professionals from France, Belgium, the UK, Russia, and South Asia.
+I am Viki (officially VN, representing the initials of my first and last name).
+By profession, I am a software architect specializing in embedded systems and IoT, with over a decade and a half of experience in the software industry, including nearly decade at a leading California-based computer networking company famously associated with the San Francisco Bridge (a hint, if you're curious about the company).
+In addition, I have worked as a consulting software architect and manager for more than five years, supporting clients across Europe and the UK.
+I have collaborated with and led teams of engineers from diverse ethnic and cultural backgrounds, including professionals from France, Belgium, the UK, Russia, and South Asia.
+I have built solutions including robotic sensors, artificial intelligence applications, embedded firmware, and Linux-based software for industries such as robotics, computer networking and telecommunications, IoT, and automotive engineering.

 Contact Me.